 As mentioned before, a Universal App Campaigns ad can appear in various placements:

 - On search result pages in the Google Play Store.
+UACs are the only way to buy ad placements on SERPs, which makes them the counterpart for Apple Search Ads.
 You can identify UAC ads by the small bold “ad”-caption next to the app publisher’s name.
-In contrast to organic search results, the ad shows a short caption above the average rating.
+In contrast to organic search results, all ads show a short caption above the average rating.

 - In search results on Google.
 When users perform a search using a mobile device, a UAC ad can appear on top of the Google SERP.
 It shows the app icon, the average rating, and the text elements defined by the advertiser.